eandersons/energi-docker-compose/nodemon/ReadMe.md

   > recently so the `result` array in the response of
   > `https://api.telegram.org/bot{Telegram bot token}/getUpdates` (where
   > `{Telegram bot token}` is the actual token) is not empty, otherwise the
-  > script will not be able to setup Telegram integration.
+  > script will not be able to set up Telegram integration.

   detailed instructions on how to set up Telegram are in [the official Energi Core Node Monitoring Tool guid (section "Setup Telegram")](https://docs.energi.software/en/advanced/nodemon#telegram);
-- `TELEGRAM_BOT_TOKEN_CHANGE`: when `INTERACTIVE_SETUP=n`, value `y` indicates
-  that the existing Telegram token must be replaced with the one that is assigned to `TELEGRAM_BOT_TOKEN` if the Energi Core Node Monitor has been already set up.
+- `TELEGRAM_BOT_TOKEN_CHANGE`: for interactive setup a positive boolean-like value indicates that the existing Telegram token must be replaced with the one that is assigned to `TELEGRAM_BOT_TOKEN` if the Energi Core Node Monitor has been already set up.